mjburtenshaw/rebuy-pomodoro/README.md

 npm run setup
 ```

-3. Change environment variables as desired in the newly created `db/.env` file.
+3. Change environment variables as desired in the newly created `db/.env` and `api/.env` files.

 ### Usage